 An intensely strawberry swirl that’s not overly sweet.
 Roasting plus a tart shot of hibiscus brings out the best of the fruit.
 Perfect to swirl into your freshly made ice creams and gelatos.
 Or use it as a topping.

 Preheat the oven to 350 degrees.
-Cut the strawberries into halves (or quarters if they are monster-sized) and put into an 8″ x 8″ shallow roasting pan*.
+Cut the strawberries into halves (or quarters if they are monster-sized) and place in a small shallow roasting pan (small enough that the berries are snugged in and touching)

 Put the sugar, hibiscus, organic corn syrup, and water in a small pan over medium heat.
 Stir until the sugar is fully dissolved.
 Cook until the mixture just starts to boil.
 Turn off the heat and let the syrup sit for 20 minutes then strain out the hibiscus, pressing down to squeeze all the juices.